rofenix/GravityCrashHider/README.md

 But if some WP staff member wants to know you can always contact me.

 So since we dont have a fix for this yet, the best way to deal with this annoying bug its just to minimize it and hide it using Windows API.

+Join the iRO Spooky Market new ragial in here: https://discord.gg/PQwpDmRSuM !